nleroy917/r_DunderMifflinBot/README.md

 Version History:
 ------
+*Version 1.4.3*
+    * Introduce a max_following variable in the follow script to prevent the bot from following TOO many people.
+    * This is for my own sanity so that I do not have to ssh in myself and kill the script, only to re-run with an unfollow mode.

 *Version 1.4.2*
-  - Wait time is now calculated using three parameters...
+  * Wait time is now calculated using three parameters...
 Hot post buzz, time of day, and the post frequency on the subreddit
-  - After each post, the bot will calculate how much time is needed in between posts.
+  * After each post, the bot will calculate how much time is needed in between posts.
-  - The math behind all of this can be adjusted easily.
+  * The math behind all of this can be adjusted easily.
 Also the algorithm that calculates this is encapsulated in a spearate python file.

 *Version 1.4.1*
   * You can now use command line arguments to specify program running conditions instead of editing source code